-To coordinate communications with our families, every Thursday the school sends an electronic newsletter via email (or Thursday Folders for those without email) to parents along with all flyers, informational notices, graded papers and school announcements.
-Parents should request these folders from students as we ask parents to sign that they have received the classroom information which would include notes from the teacher, graded papers, and/or grade status reports.
+To coordinate communications with our families, every Thursday the school sends an electronic newsletter via email (or in Thursday Folders for those without email) to parents along with all flyers, informational notices, graded papers and school announcements.
+Parents should request these folders from students as we ask parents to sign that they have received the classroom information on a weekly basis.

 When emergency notes are sent home on another day, students are advised of the importance of the note and to share it with parents that evening.
-We encourage parents to check a student's backpack each day to monitor the homework progress, check for communication from a teacher, or complement a student on his/her progress.
+We encourage parents to check a student's backpack each day to monitor the homework progress, check for communication from a teacher, or compliment a student on his/her progress.